Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Extraction of Matching Data for Computations on Non-Zeros

-\textit{Vec-Vec Mul:} In some accelerators (e.g., Cambricon-X \cite{zhang2016cambricon}), each PE houses several multipliers and an adder tree, for performing a vector-vector multiplication at every cycle.
-Such architectures use data extraction logic (either in each PE or on/alongside a global controller), with multiplexers for a parallel look-up \cite{zhang2016cambricon, kang2019accelerator}.
-Based on offsets of NZs (positions in a sparse tensor), a combinational logic with multiplexers can select data elements corresponding to multiple NZs, which are then fed to the multipliers.
-Fig. \ref{fig::NZ-detection-cambriconX} shows one such mechanism used by Cambricon-X. One of the challenges in acceleration through such data extraction designs is the overheads of parallel look-up.
-In particular, when sparsity of a tensor is high, larger multiplexers need to be used for indexing the dense tensor, since the positions of NZs are distant in the scattered data.
-Cambricon-X performed a sensitivity analysis for area and power costs when the search length for multiplexers was varied from 32 (50\% sparsity for fetching 16 elements) to 512 (96.88\% sparsity).
-With length set as 256, the indexing module in Cambricon-X \cite{zhang2016cambricon} occupied about 31\% and 35\% of total on-chip area and power, respectively and, its power consumption exceeded total power consumption of all 16 PEs (each with 16 multipliers and an adder tree).
+\textit{Vec-Vec Mul:} PEs of some accelerators spatially process vectors at every cycle (e.g., with 16 multipliers and an adder tree in Cambricon-X).
+As Fig. \ref{fig::NZ-detection-cambriconX} illustrates, based on positions of NZs of a vector, a combinational logic with multiplexers can select matching data elements to feed the arithmetic units (e.g., in \cite{zhang2016cambricon, kang2019accelerator, ampere}). \insight{An associated challenge is overheads of parallel look-up}.
+To exploit high sparsity, larger multiplexers need to be used for indexing the dense tensor, as positions of scattered NZs are likely distant.
+With the search length set as 256 (supports 93.75\% sparsity for fetching 16 NZ elements), a central indexing module in Cambricon-X occupied about 31\% and 35\% of total on-chip area and power, respectively (exceeded total power of all 16 PEs) \cite{zhang2016cambricon}.